 Samoa is a Polynesian Pacific country northeast of Fiji.
 Samoa consists of four inhabited and five uninhabited islands.
 The capital Apia is located on Upolu, the most populous and developed of the islands.
 Upolu and Savai'i, the other main island, account for 99 per cent of Samoa's 192,000 population.

 In 1962, Samoa became the first Pacific island country to achieve independence.

 Samoa is a stable parliamentary democracy.
 Samoa's constitution and its political system take substantial account of Samoan traditions and culture.

-The ACIAR strategy works towards underpinning the competitiveness and security of these sectors.
-Women, in particular, have a central role in household food gardening, tree crop production; and marketing of horticultural, tree crop and fisheries products.
+The ACIAR strategy works towards underpinning the competitiveness and food security of these sectors.
+Women, in particular, have a central role in household food gardening, tree crop production, and marketing of horticultural, tree crop and fisheries products.
 To achieve sustainable change, ACIAR will help develop innovative approaches that engage, empower and invest in women.
 Transforming these agricultural, fisheries and forestry systems into sustainable income-generating activities through improved productivity and marketing will enhance food security and self-reliance, and reduce poverty.

 For more information visit the ACIAR website

 The Direct Aid Program supports projects which directly contribute to the welfare and income-generating capacity of poor or disadvantaged groups, or enhance the long-term productivity and sustainability of the physical environment.

 Find out more about the Direct Aid Programme

 Samoa participates in Australia’s Seasonal Worker Programme.
 The Programme started in 2012 to help Australian employers access short-term labour in rural and regional areas to meet their seasonal harvest needs.
 As at 30 June 2017, 818 Samoans have participated in the Programme.

 For more information visit the Australian Government Seasonal Worker Programme